Kerala CM slams V Muraleedharan, says gold smuggling through diplomatic baggage began after he became Union Minister | Law-Order

 A day after the Customs, probing the gold smuggling case, claimed key accused Swapna Suresh has made ''shocking revelations'' against him, assembly Speaker P Sreeramakrishnan and some ministers on dollar 'smuggling' involving UAE consulate officials, Vijayan said the agency was trying to ''defame'' state cabinet members in connection with the case.

-The Customs department had on July 5 last year seized gold worth about Rs 15 crore from a ''diplomatic baggage'' at and has arrested many people, including Swapna Suresh and Sarith PS, former employees of the UAE Consulate.
+The Customs department had on July 5 last year seized gold worth about Rs 15 crore from a ''diplomatic baggage'' at the airport here and has arrested many people, including Swapna Suresh and Sarith PS, former employees of the UAE Consulate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)